svn2github/dotnetzip/Readme.txt

 building apps for mobile devices running the Compact Framework, then ignore the pieces that deal with SaveSelfExtractor() and AES.

 Consult the help file for more specifics here.

 In some cases, upon opening the .chm file for DotNetZip, the help items tree loads, but the contents are empty.
 You may see an error:
 "This program cannot display the webpage."  or, "Address is invalid."
 If this happens, it's likely that you've encountered a problem with Windows protection of files downloaded from less trusted locations.
 To work around this, within Windows Explorer, right-click on the CHM file, select properties, and Unblock it, using the button in lower part of properties window.

+The help is also packaged in a format that you can integrate into Visual Studio 2008, or Visual Studio 2010.
+VS2008 requires MS Help 2.0, while VS2010 requires a different, newer format, sometimes called MS Help 3, and sometimes (confusingly) called "MS Help Viewer 1.0 format".

+The DotNetZip "devkit" download includes help in all these formats.